opengovernment/askthem/README.md

 1. Get Project VoteSmart special interest group scorecard ratings

         bundle exec rake projectvotesmart:ratings # skip unless you want to work with the full data set!

-## Data Quality

-We provide a number of scripts for checking the quality and consistency of a Billy database.
-You can run e.g. the `code-lists.js` validator with:

-    mongo DATABASE_NAME script/sanity/helper.js script/sanity/code-lists.js

-To run all the scripts, do:

-    mongo DATABASE_NAME script/sanity/helper.js script/sanity/{code-lists.js,counts.js,denormalization.js,foreign-keys.js,hierarchy.js,manual-review.js,miscellaneous.js}

 ## Troubleshooting